 As of 2012, Gande County had a population of 33,000, inhabiting 7 ethnic groups of Tibetan, Han, Mongolian, Salar, and Manchu.
 Among them, Tibetan account for 90% of total population.

 Culture and Folk Custom

 Both men and women of Gade keep braids, but most people have fluffy hair without braids.
 They like to wear knives, waist knives, and bullet bags.
-They have a delicately crafted scythe on the front, rings on their fingers and big earrings.
-Women’s hair is combed into many small braids, which are wrapped around the back belt with braid sleeves, amber jewelry is tied on braid sleeves, and there are also double braids.
-Necklaces made of coral, agate, and pine otoliths are worn on the neck, and a silver saddle bridge ring is worn on the hands, with turquoise and coral inlaid on them.
-There is a belt called “Chama” on the waist.
-It is a belt made of red cowhide with the width in the middle and narrow ends.
+They have a delicately crafted scythe on front, rings on their fingers and big earrings.
+Women’s hair is combed into many small braids, which are wrapped around back belt with braid sleeves, amber jewelry is tied on braid sleeves, and there are also double braids.
+Necklaces made of coral, agate, and pine otoliths are worn on neck, and a silver saddle bridge ring is worn on hands, with turquoise and coral inlaid on them.
+There is a belt called “Chama” on waist.
+It is a belt made of red cowhide with width in the middle and narrow ends.
 It is decorated with several flower silver bubbles.
-Some of the silver bubbles are embedded with red coral and are made of silver. belt buckle.
-Both men and women have a “Gawu” wearing on their chests, which is exquisite silver square amulet with scriptures inside, and some Buddha statues are painted on the front of the box to avoid evil and protect for safety.
+Some of silver bubbles are embedded with red coral and are made of silver. belt buckle.
+Both men and women have a “Gawu” wearing on their chests, which is exquisite silver square amulet with scriptures inside, and some Buddha statues are painted on front of box to avoid evil and protect for safety.

 Gade County Brief History